 Running and jogging are forms of aerobic exercises.
-Both these aerobic exercises help the body to loose weight and make over-all improvements in one’s health.
+Both these aerobic exercises help the body to lose weight and make general improvements in ones health.
 Jogging requires more muscle than walking and can be done by anyone, where as running requires more effort than jogging.
 It is more intense than jogging.
 Running speed is affected by stride length and frequency as well as total body fitness.

 edit History of Jogging and running

 Jogging simply put is running in a leisurely manner that mainly aims towards body fitness.
 Jogging is also known as roadwork.
 Jogging was invented in Europe, in the middle of 17th century.
 Then in New Zealand, the word jogging was promoted by Coach Arthur Lydiard.
 University of Oregon track coach Bill Bowerman, adopted the concept of jogging as exercise to the United States in 1962.

 Running is defined as the fastest means to move on foot.
 It is an intense form of jogging and requires the runner to be athletic.
 Running as a form of physical exercise or sport evolved from jogging.

 Jogging and running, both help the body to shed calories and so eventually help to reduce weight.
 At the same time, they help to strengthen the muscles in the legs, abdominal muscles and the cardio vascular system.
 Jogging prevents muscle and bone loss that often occurs with age.
 Both these exercises benefit the human body as a whole.